Burton Hail Review And Buying Advice

 Fit: A size 9 boot Fit’s my size 9 feet perfectly.

 Flex: The flex is very forgiving and moderately easy.
 It borders on medium and makes for a pretty balanced in and out of the park kind of ride.

 Heel Hold: Burton has pretty good heel hold but it’s not the industry leader.
-For most of us the heel hold is fine but if you need lots of grip around the ankle BOA might be better.
+For most of us, the heel hold is fine but if you need lots of grip around the ankle BOA might be better.

 Adjustability: This Burton lacing system is traditional for even traditional lace.
 Many boots these days have locking systems at each rung but these have rungs that make it easier to pull it all tight easy.
 If you know how to do a mountaineers knot at the ankle you can have separate upper and lower adjustability.
-Needless to say Traditional lace is more work than Speed Lace and BOA but some like the ability to control each rung and like the ability to be able to replace a lace quickly if it breaks which you can’t do as easy with Speed Lace and it’s even more difficult with BOA.
+Needless to say, Traditional lace is more work than Speed Lace and BOA but some like the ability to control each rung and like the ability to be able to replace a lace quickly if it breaks which you can’t do as easily with Speed Lace and it’s even more difficult with BOA.

 Flex Retention: The Hail keeps it’s original flex rather well thanks to the articulating cuff that is very similar to the Burton SLX.
 It’s one of the better boots for people who ride many days a year on.